-Our interdisciplinary inquiry will focus on representations of political experiments, "whistleblowers," youth rebellion and state authority—and of their complex interplay—while remaining mindful of a historical context marked by political changes and a state that attempted to both undermine and re-appropriate reform impulses.
-Screenings, readings and workshop discussions will explore any differences between dissent and alterity as socio-political manifestations, and how the example of the GDR can function as a springboard for discussions of artistic and personal responses to other political systems, past and present.
+The weeklong virtual Institute and 3-week virtual film series explored representations of political experiments, "whistleblowers," youth rebellion and state authority in East German cinema.
+Discussions among 40 participants worldwide looked at the complex interplay of these in a historical context marked by political changes in a state that attempted to both undermine and re-appropriate reform impulses.
+Films, readings and virtual discussions helped participants parse the differences between dissent and alterity as socio-political manifestations, and how the example of the GDR can function as a springboard for discussions of artistic and personal responses to other political systems, past and present.

-During one intensive week, Institute participants from different disciplines will discuss a selection of readings and view East German films in various genres to address topics such as:
+Institute participants from different disciplines discussed selected readings and view East German films in various genres to address topics such as:

 - Filmic representations of alterity, authority and dissent